jim-easterbrook/python-gphoto2/README.rst

 python-gphoto2
 ==============

-python-gphoto2 is a comprehensive Python interface (or binding) to `libgphoto2 <http://www.gphoto.org/proj/libgphoto2/>`_.
+python-gphoto2 is a comprehensive Python interface (or binding) to libgphoto2_.
-It is built using `SWIG <http://swig.org/>`_ to automatically generate the interface code.
+It is built using SWIG_ to automatically generate the interface code.
-This gives direct access to nearly all the libgphoto2 functions, but sometimes in a rather un-Pythonic manner.
+This gives direct access to nearly all the libgphoto2_ functions, but sometimes in a rather un-Pythonic manner.

-Other Python bindings to libgphoto2 are available:
-`piggyphoto <https://github.com/alexdu/piggyphoto>`_ uses ctypes (included in standard Python installations) to interface to the library.
+Other Python bindings to libgphoto2_ are available: piggyphoto_ uses ctypes_ (included in standard Python installations) to interface to the library.
-The gphoto2 source tree includes some `Python bindings <http://sourceforge.net/p/gphoto/code/HEAD/tree/trunk/bindings/libgphoto2-python/>`_ which also use ctypes.
+The gphoto2 source tree includes some `Python bindings <libgphoto2-python_>`_ which also use ctypes_. gphoto2-cffi_ uses cffi_.
-`gphoto2-cffi <https://github.com/jbaiter/gphoto2-cffi>`_ uses `cffi <http://cffi.readthedocs.org/>`_.

 .. contents::
    :backlinks: top